 Convention requires me to try and write something interesting about the trip.
 It is not easy.
 The one hill was a bit more annoying the second time around than the first, being a bit steeper, but didn’t take long, and the walking on the top remained agreeable.
 Without crowds I was able to stop at the Stewart Canyon bridge and look at it with more interest.
 From there it was the frontcountry, but still solitude for a while yet.

-I had only been camping for four nights, but given a backpack and some dirt and I metamorphosize into hiker trash before you can say “leave no trace.”
+I had only been camping for four nights, but give me a backpack and some dirt and I metamorphosize into hiker trash before you can say “leave no trace.”
 So I went into a public restroom, chucked my stuff into a corner, and cleaned myself up as best I could while retaining socially-reasonable levels of modesty.
 I changed into new clothes and even put on deodorant (truly, I was well-prepared for a 12-hour bus ride).
 People were beginning to arrive, and I packed so hurriedly I spent a while thinking I’d lost my camera until I found it hidden inside a gaiter.
 Then I went into Banff.

 Banff.
 There was one nice thing there.
 But I wrote that sentence in my diary before stepping out of the bus for a walk, and when I returned I could no longer recall what it was.